Methylethyltryptamine: History

 MET appears to have first been described in the literature by 1981.
 It was specifically mentioned in Michael Valentine Smith's Psychedelic Chemistry.
 Subsequently, MET was briefly described in Alexander Shulgin's TiHKAL (Tryptamines I Have Known and Loved) in 1997.
 MET was encountered as a novel designer drug in Europe in 2014.

+Society and culture

+Religious use

+The Temple of the True Inner Light once considered MET for religious use but ended up selecting dipropyltryptamine (DPT) instead.

+Legal status

+Canada

+MET is not a controlled substance in Canada as of 2025.

+United States

+MET is not an explicitly controlled substance in the United States.
+However, it could be considered a controlled substance under the Federal Analogue Act if intended for human consumption.